-The College of Music is noted for its extensive chamber music programs.
-Various student ensembles are organized throughout the school year for strings, woodwinds, brasses, voices, and mixed media.
-These groups receive regular coaching sessions from our distinguished faculty and have numerous performance opportunities both on and off campus.
+Welcome to chamber music at the University of Colorado Boulder College of Music!
+We’re known for our extensive chamber music program.
+Various student ensembles—for strings, woodwinds, brasses, voice and mixed media—are organized throughout the academic year.
+These groups receive regular coaching sessions from our distinguished faculty and have numerous performance opportunities, both on and off campus.

 Lírios Quartet